raulcf/SEEPng/README.md

 ./install/seep-worker/bin/seep-worker <worker params>

 ### Create distro for distribution
-If you want to distribute master and worker to distributed nodes just
+If you want to package the system, for example, for distribution, just:

 ./gradlew distZip